 Himalayan Corporation estimates that approximately 30% of the production work is completed by their network of Nepalese farmers.
-The process starts by hand milking free ranging, pasture raised cows.
+The process starts by hand milking free-ranging, pasture-raised cows.
 The milk is then boiled for 4-5 hours then poured through a centrifuge device to remove the fats (removing the lactase that sometimes upsets doggy tummies).

 Once the milk has cooled, it is treated with lime juice and salt.
 The acidity of the lime juice coagulates the milk and the salt speeds up the process!
-The solids are them separated using a burlap sack which is washed to remove the whey and any hints of lime juice and salt.
+The solids are then separated using a burlap sack which is washed to remove the whey and any hints of lime juice and salt.

 The solids are then squeezed between a bed of bricks for 3 weeks (or until they contain no more than 5% moisture).
-The resulting cake is then cut to size and are strung on ropes to cook under the sun and smoke for 2-3 months.
+The resulting cake is then cut to size and is strung on ropes to cook under the sun and smoke for 2-3 months.

 An initial sort for quality is completed in their facility in Kathmandu Nepal (10% of the work).
 From here the chews are then sent on to HDC’s warehouse in Washington State, where the remaining 60% of the work is completed.